Heydon/watched-box/README.md

 * `landscape`
 * `square`

 Finally, it is recommended you set `watched-box` to `display: block` by default in your CSS.
-You'll rarely be working with `<watched-box>` elements.
+You'll rarely be working with inline `<watched-box>` elements.

 ```css
 watched-box {